 - Will insure homes, condos, and apartment properties

 We requested a quote for a 2,000-square-foot home in California built in 1941 with 100% replacement cost coverage on the building, business liability coverage, and loss-of-rents included.
 With a policy deductible of $4,500, our estimated premium came out to $616 per year.
+We do want to note that your quoted price can vary greatly depending on a number of factors.
 State Farm will give you discounts for things such as home monitoring systems and sprinkler systems.

 State Farm offers dwelling coverage, personal property coverage, loss of rents, and liability coverage for rental single-family homes and condos.
 For apartment properties, the company can assist you with equipment breakdown coverage, tenant move-back expense coverage (in case your tenants must temporarily vacate your property), heating or air conditioning loss reimbursement, data compromise and identity restoration, and ordinance coverage.